 The minimum number of guards with which the defender has a winning strategy is called the eternal vertex cover number of the graph $G$.
 On general graphs, the computational problem of determining the minimum eternal vertex cover number is \NPH{} and admits a $2$-approximation algorithm and an exponential kernel.
 The complexity of the problem on bipartite graphs is open, as is the question of whether the problem admits a polynomial kernel.

 We settle both these questions by showing that Eternal Vertex Cover is \NPH{} and does not admit a polynomial compression even on bipartite graphs of diameter six.
-This result also holds for split graphs.
 We also show that the problem admits a polynomial time algorithm on the class of cobipartite graphs.